srjsunny/Twitter-Sentiment-Analysis/README.md

    - Add these external jars to you project.
 If you are using eclipse
      - Right click on project -> build path -> configure build path -> libraries -> add external jars.

-   - Inside *setup method* will read AFINN list stored in **distributed cache** and store the words as key and there number as value.We will make use of these values in *map method*
+   - Inside *setup method* we will read AFINN list stored in **distributed cache** and store the words as key and there number as value.We will make use of these values in *map method*

    ```java